joosthub/intro2ml.info/docs/exercises/surname_sampler.rst

    hidden_0_index = Variable(torch.LongTensor([nationality_index]))
    hidden_0 = model.nat_emb(hidden_0_index)

-Now, the goal is to use these input and hidden vectors to compute the next hiddne vector.
+Now, the goal is to use these input and hidden vectors to compute the next hidden vector.

 .. code-block:: python